Hamish Falconer

-Hamish Nicholas Falconer (born 20 December 1985) is a British Labour Party politician and former diplomat, who has served as Member of Parliament (MP) for Lincoln since 2024.
-He has served as Parliamentary Under-Secretary of State for the Middle East, Afghanistan and Pakistan since July 2024.
+Hamish Nicholas Falconer (born 20 December 1985) is a British politician and former diplomat who has served as Minister for Intergovernmental Relations and European Relations since July 2026.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Lincoln since 2024.

+Early life

-The son of the Baron Falconer of Thoroton, who served as the last Lord Chancellor with full power under Tony Blair, Falconer attended Westminster School and then St. John's College, Cambridge, graduating in 2008 in Human, Social and Political Science, before joining the diplomatic service.
+Hamish Nicholas Falconer was born on 20 December 1985, the son of Charlie Falconer, Baron Falconer of Thoroton, who served as Lord Chancellor under Tony Blair, and Marianna Hildyard KC, Lady Falconer of Thoroton, a circuit judge.
+Falconer attended Westminster School and then St John's College, Cambridge, graduating in 2008 in Human, Social and Political Science, before joining the diplomatic service.

+Early career

 Falconer worked in the UK government's Department for International Development from 2009 to 2013, and then the Foreign and Commonwealth Office until 2022.
 His diplomatic career centred on national security and humanitarian relief, including hostage recovery.
 Whilst in the Foreign Office, he spent a year at Yale University as a "World Fellow".

-Since leaving the Foreign, Commonwealth, and Development Office, Falconer worked as an associate fellow at the IPPR, and was a Policy Fellow at the think tank Labour Together alongside standing as a candidate for Parliament.
+Since leaving the Foreign, Commonwealth, and Development Office, Falconer worked as an associate fellow at the IPPR, and was a policy fellow at the think tank Labour Together alongside standing as a candidate for Parliament.

+Parliamentary career

+Shortly after being elected as MP for Lincoln in July 2024, Falconer was appointed as Parliamentary Under-Secretary of State for the Middle East, Afghanistan and Pakistan by Prime Minister Keir Starmer.

+Falconer voted in favour of means-testing the Winter Fuel Payment for pensioners.